hermanbanken/TI3700/literatuurlijst/abstract_scalability.md

 * **Future work** Lots of suggestions for the ideal SaaS DB system.

 ## 7. (2011) - Aulbach, S.; Seibold, M. ; Jacobs, D. ; Kemper, A. - Extensibility and Data Sharing in evolving multi-tenant databases

+In this paper a new database schema type, FLEXSCHEME, is proposed.
+This is a scheme that can properly handle shared data and/or different versions of the same data without having to add lots of additional logic in the application layer.
+It gives the database control of the data again.

+The new schema type is compared to several different ways of handling multiple versions of data and multiple tenants.

+* **Good** Working prototype, good descriptions of how a multi-tenant system can at the same time evolve and be extended.
+* **Bad** Slightly slower performance in some cases.
+* **Future work** Branching in various versions of the data.